Q. Which of your products are Non-GMO?

 Love Raw Foods nuts, seeds and butters are raw foods that have never been exposed to high heat.
 They are not soaked and dehydrated or processed in any way.

-Q. What is the difference between the Non-Pareil (California) Almonds and the Italian Almonds?
+Q. What is the difference between the Non-Pareil (California) Almonds and the European Almonds?

 The California Almonds have been through a steam treatment as required by California law.
 They are still considered raw.

-The Italian Almonds have not been steam treated, they come from Italy, and have slightly stronger almond flavor.
+The European Almonds have not been steam treated, they come from Spain or Italy, and have slightly stronger almond flavor.

 Q. What is the difference between "wildcrafted" carob powder and "organic" carob powder?